ericauv/ericauv-landing/README.md

-#ericauv
+# ericauv.com

 A portfolio site built with Gatsby.js showcasing web development projects, and video projects.

-Note: Web projects can be filtered by tech on the /web page.
+_Note_: Web projects can be filtered by tech on the /web page.